vickyskarthik/DRL-P2-Continuous-control/README.md

 Also in this attempt the agent interacted with the environment but the agent can be trained using raw pixels from the environment as input.

 # Reference
+[1] John Schulman, Filip Wolski, Prafulla Dhariwal, Alec Radford, Oleg Klimov, [Proximal Policy Optimization Algorithms ](https://arxiv.org/abs/1707.06347)

-[1] Juliani, A., Berges, V., Vckay, E., Gao, Y., Henry, H., Mattar, M., Lange, D. (2018).
+[2] Juliani, A., Berges, V., Vckay, E., Gao, Y., Henry, H., Mattar, M., Lange, D. (2018).
 Unity: A General Platform for Intelligent Agents. [arXiv preprint arXiv:1809.02627.] (https://github.com/Unity-Technologies/ml-agents)

-[2] R. S. Sutton and A. G. Barto, Introduction to Reinforcement Learning, 2nd ed.
+[3] R. S. Sutton and A. G. Barto, Introduction to Reinforcement Learning, 2nd ed.
 Cambridge, MA, USA: MIT Press, 2017